act-rules/act-rules.github.io/_rules/document-has-headings-for-non-repeated-content-047fe0.md

 ## Expectations

-In each test target, there exists an element containing [non-repeated content][] for which all the following are true:
+In each test target, there exists an element containing [non-repeated content after repeated content][] for which all the following are true:

 - the element has a [semantic role][] of `heading`; and
 - the element is [visible][]; and